-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1 cup granulated sugar
+- ½ cup granulated sugar

 - 1 teaspoon salt

-- 1/2 teaspoon coriander
+- ½ teaspoon coriander

-- 1/4 teaspoon cumin
+- ¼ teaspoon cumin

-- 1/4 cup cider vinegar
+- ¼ cup cider vinegar

 - 3 tablespoons freshly squeezed lemon juice

-- You can proceed to can the jam in a hot water bath at this point or simply divide the jam and store in the fridge for a few weeks.
+- You can proceed to can the jam in a hot water bath at this point or allow the jam to cool and store in the fridge for up to three weeks.

 - You can use any type of tomato you like in this recipe.
 I prefer Roma or Plum tomatoes, but Beefsteak and vine-on tomatoes work well, too.
 I'd avoid grape of cherry tomatoes as they don't have as much tomato flesh.